excid3/simple_calendar/README.md

 Simple Calendar
 ===============

-This is a small gem for creating a quick and clean table calendar.
+This is a small Rails 3.x gem for creating a quick and clean table calendar.
 Theming is up to you, but it works nicely with Twitter Bootstrap.

 Installation